-I’ll go over the basic hemming method, as well as really neat a clean way to finish that corner point – a mitered seam.
+I’ll go over the basic hemming method, as well as a really neat, clean way to finish that corner point – a mitred seam.
 And then to finish it off, we’ll quickly go over hemming the sleeves as well.

 Ok, let’s finish this!

 Fold in 3/8″ around the entire hem and press.

 Fold over again by another 3/8″, encasing the raw edge.
 Press.